socotecio/django-socio-grpc/docs/examples/sync-simple-bib-example.rst

 Overview
 --------

-This example demonstrates the socio-grpc framework (in synchronous mode).
+This simple example demonstrates the socio-grpc framework (in synchronous mode).

 We will generate a simple bibliographic service, that illustrates many aspects of socio-grpc.